isaudits/docker-empire/README.md

 - Official docker image was broken
 - Full dependency functionality
 - Use kali rolling since we already use this image elsewhere
+- Add in ttyd option for launching a web service with an Empire client terminal

 If you are viewing this on docker hub, clone the full repo at https://github.com/isaudits/docker-empire to get the launcher scripts and alias files described below.